- Karen Frost

 In Arabic, a camel is sometimes poetically called "safina al-sahra," which means "ship of the desert."
-When you think about it, it makes sense that while the coastal European countries like Portugal, Spain, and England were able to send galleons to sea for trade, the equivalent for the landlocked Arabs was camels.
-While weird looking, camels are actually pretty cool.
-Dromedaries, the camel species found in the Middle East and North Africa, are perfectly adapted to their environment.
+When you think about it, it makes sense: while coastal European countries like Portugal, Spain, and England were able to send galleons to sea for trade, the equivalent for the landlocked or non-seafaring Arabs was to use camels.
+They were the trading vessels of North Africa and the Middle East before the invention of trains, cars, and airplanes.
+Although they're mildly weird looking, camels are actually pretty cool.
+Dromedaries, the camel species found in the Middle East and North Africa, are amazingly adapted to their environment.
 They have three sets of eyelids and two rows of eyelashes to keep sand out of their eyes, and they can totally shut their nostrils during sandstorms.
-They can even run up to 40 miles per hour--which is almost as fast as a racehorse (and the reason why camels are, in fact, raced) and about as fast as an ostrich--in short bursts or 25 miles per hour for an hour. (their "amble speed" aka walking speed is about 3 miles per hour).
+Everyone knows they carry water in their humps, but did you know that in short bursts they can run up to 40 miles per hour--which is almost as fast as a racehorse (and the reason why camels are, in fact, raced in some parts of the world) and about as fast as an ostrich?
+They can also travel 25 miles per hour for an hour.
+(Their "amble speed," aka walking speed, is about 3 miles per hour.)
 Camels are estimated to have been domesticated around 3000 BCE, meaning they were domesticated thousands of years after horses.
+The more you know!

 The Golden Wolf

-Anubis (a god of death as well as mummification, embalming, the afterlife, cemeteries, tombs, and the underworld) was usually drawn as a dog or a man with a dog's head.
-While he is commonly believed to have a jackal's head, in point of fact, the "African golden jackal" was discovered in 2015 to fall into the wolf family.
+Anubis, the Egyptian god of death as well as mummification, embalming, the afterlife, cemeteries, tombs, and the underworld, was usually drawn as a jackal or a man with a jackal's head.
+In point of fact, however, the "African golden jackal" was discovered in 2015 after genetic testing to fall into the wolf family.
 Thus Anubis is actually an African golden wolf.
 These wolves are found throughout Africa and are 72% gray wolf and 28% Ethiopian wolf.
-Within the genus, the Egyptian wolf looks particularly like the gray wolf.
-Golden wolves do not travel in packs, unlike some jackals.
+Unlike some jackals, golden wolves do not travel in packs.
 Per wikipedia: "The basic social unit is a breeding pair, followed by its current offspring, or offspring from previous litters staying as 'helpers.'"
 Although I wasn't able to find the traveling speed of the golden wolf, a jackal can run for 10 mph for extended periods of time, and it seems logical the wolves could do something similar.

 The Lanner Falcon